kiran2023/RK-Mart/README.md

 ## RK MART
 RK Mart is an online shopping site that caters to every need of your family.
 A self-service shop offering a wide range of variety of products in various categories such as Vegetables and household, fruits, and Beverages.

-Technology Used - HTML, CSS, Typescript, Angular, JSON Server
+Technology Used - HTML, CSS, Typescript, Angular, JSON Server.

 # Filtration
 It has major filtration features where users can search the products